monikaDev/search_system/README.md

 ## Component Used

 - `StatusBar` : A reusable component for StatusBar having props `textColor`, `backgroundColor`.
 It's having light theme by default.
 We can use it as per requirement.

+- `AutoSuggestionBox` : A reusable auto suggestion box.
+Accept the search input and show the results.

 - `SearchBox` : A reusable component for searching.
 It can be user at other places as well, as in this we can update placeholder text, handle focusing of input field and get the event onChangeText.